 We are a learning organization that provides ongoing opportunities for staff, board members, interns, and volunteers to increase their awareness and understanding of current issues and best practices, which are relevant to the agency’s work.
 We are careful and responsible stewards of our financial resources.
-We are committed to maintaining a workplace that reflects and fosters these values.
+We are committed to maintaining a workplace that reflects and fosters the values scrolling below:

 We believe the voice of children and youth is central to our work.